applicaster/developer.applicaster.com/content/morpheus/morpheus.md

 Morpheus supports a "Plugin" system, where third party analytics providers can be "plugged in" to the system and automatically start receiving all of the events referenced above.
 Every analytics provider has their own set of "out-of-the-box" functionality and events (i.e. retention reporting, session tracking) as part of their SDK, which Applicaster also supports.

-There are two types of Plugins: 1) Default Plugins, and 2) Standard Plugins.
+There are two types of Plugins: 1) Default Plugins, and 2) Optional Plugins.

 Default Plugins are switched on automatically in the core Applicaster architecture.
 This means you don't need to do anything prior to compiling to include them in your build, and after launch, you can still turn them on and change any configuration fields (i.e. API Key).
-Standard Plugins require that you add and configure them to the app before compiling.
+Optional Plugins require that you add and configure them to the app before compiling.

 Applicaster currently supports the following behavioral analytics providers: